-Genre: Action Developer: Sega of Japan Publisher: Sega of America Players: 1-2 Released: 1989
+Genre: Action Developer: Sega Enterprises Publisher: Sega Enterprises Players: 1-2 Released: 1989

 From the back of the box: “Enter a time when men were warriors and Gods ruled the world.
 A time of good against evil, a place of danger.
 Summoned by Zeus to rescue Athena, you will infiltrate the Underworld with the power to transform into mythical creatures with supernatural strength.”